 Secondary Service-Connected Impairments

 Secondary service-connected disabilities are impairments caused by your service-connected impairment.
-For example, lets say a veteran was in Vietnam and was exposed to Agent Orange, which causes diabetes.
-The diabetes is now considered service connected.
-Any impairment that is caused by diabetes, for example neuropathy, is now considered secondary service-connected.
+For example, let’s say a veteran was in Vietnam and was exposed to Agent Orange, which causes diabetes.
+That veteran’s diabetes is now considered service-connected.
+Any impairment that is caused by diabetes, for example, neuropathy, is now considered secondary service-connected.

 Conditions Worsened By Military Service